 What Upgrades are Most Important When Remodeling a Bathroom?

-When it comes to budgeting and allocating money for your remodel, it’s helpful to know which upgrades are going to be most useful or add the most value.
-The very first thing that people should be spending good money on is quality plumbing, electrical work, etc. The bones of the space need to be solid, or the design won’t matter.
+When budgeting and allocating money for your remodel, knowing which upgrades will be most useful or add the most value is helpful.
+The first thing people should spend good money on is quality plumbing, electrical work, etc. The bones of the space need to be solid, or the design won’t matter.

-Other effective upgrades that get noticed are things like lighting fixtures, showerheads and sink faucets, and any upgrade that is eco-friendly or somehow green.
-Right now, eco-friendly bathrooms are trending so those will be plentiful if you’re looking online for inspiration.
+Other effective upgrades that get noticed are lighting fixtures, showerheads and sink faucets, and any eco-friendly or somehow green upgrade.
+Right now, eco-friendly bathrooms are trending, so those will be plentiful if you look online for inspiration.

 Ultimately, the most important upgrades are the ones that matter most to you.